OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 The certificate can be pinned during development, or at the time the app first connects to the backend.
 In that case, the certificate associated or 'pinned' to the host at when it seen for the first time.
 This second variant is slightly less secure, as an attacker intercepting the initial connection could inject their own certificate.

-Certificate pinning is a good security practice and should be used for all applications that handle sensitive information.
-[EFF's Observatory](https://www.eff.org/pl/observatory) lists the root and intermediate CAs that major operating systems automatically trust.
-Please refer to the [map of the roughly 650 organizations that are Certificate Authorities Mozilla or Microsoft trust (directly or indirectly)](https://www.eff.org/files/colour_map_of_CAs.pdf "Map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft").
-Use certificate pinning if you don't trust at least one of these CAs.

 #### Static Analysis

 Verify that the server certificate is pinned.
 Pinning can be implemented on various levels in terms of the certificate tree presented by the server: